usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E1B1.rst

 CertCentral simplifies digital trust and automates certificate management by consolidating tasks for issuing, installing, inspecting, remediating, and renewing TLS/SSL certificates in one place.
 In this build, CertCentral provided TLS/SSL certificates to any system needing those services.

-For the latest CertCentral setup and usage instructions, see https://docs.digicert.com/get-started/.
+For the latest CertCentral setup and usage instructions, see CertCentral: `Get Started <https://docs.digicert.com/get-started/>`__.

 Requesting a certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~